simbo1905/thinbus-srp-npm/readme.md

 ![Thinbus SRP Login Diagram](http://simonmassey.bitbucket.io/thinbus/login-cache.png "Thinbus SRP Login Diagram")

 In the diagram above the user is shown a standard login form.
 They enter their email and password and click the login button.
 JavaScript then makes an AJAX call using their email to load their `salt` and a one-time server challenge `B`.
-JavaScript creates a one-time client challenge `A` and uses all the information to compute a password proof `M1`.
+Then client creates a one-time client challenge `A` and uses all the information to compute a password proof `M1`.
 It then posts to the server the email, `A`, and `M1` as the users credentials.
-The server uses all the information to check the password proof.
+The server uses all the information (including a private part of the challenge to check the password proof.
 Only the email, client challenge `A` and the password proof `M1` are transmitted to the server.
-Note that the server need to hold the state `b` that corresponds to the challenge `B`.
-It can store this private state in a time limited cahce.
+Note that the server needs to hold the private challenge state `b` that corresponds to the public challenge `B` sent to the client.
+It can store this private state in a time limited cache.

 There is an optional step `client.step3(M2)` where `M2` is the server's proof of a shared session key to the client.
 You can return `M2` from the server to check the browser has a matching shared secret if you wish to use that for further cryptography.
-If your web application is distributed as a native mobile application such that the client is running trusted JavaScript then the `M2` proof is an additional check of the authenticity of the server; it confirms to trusted JavaScript that the server knows the verifier matching the user password.
+If your web application is distributed as a native mobile application such that the client is running trusted JavaScript then the `M2` proof is an additional check of the authenticity of the server; it confirms to trusted client code that the server knows the verifier matching the user password.

 **Note** As per RFC 2945 the user ID (usually their email) is concatenated to their password when generating the verifier.
 This means that if a user changes *either* their email address or their password you need to generate a new verifier and replace the old one in the database.